-The Group has scheduled performances of symphonic and other orchestral music, which it will continue to present during the next financial year.
+The Group has scheduled performances of symphonic and other orchestral music, which it will continue to present during the next financial year and has scheduled a 12 concert tour of Europe in late November 2018.
 The Group's continuing viability is dependent, inter alia, on maintaining its current level of funding, especially government funding.